 “I don’t think we are going to see that type of special treatment moving forward.
 Based on the conversations I’ve had (with the FTC) I think that you are going to see a more level playing field,” stated Murphy.
 “What does it mean to be celebrity?
 Is it someone that has a huge following on Twitter or U-Tube?
 Or are movie and TV stars the only celebrities?
 They all need to be all in the same bucket and treated the same way.”

-Gray believes the bloggers that will be targeted will be the bloggers who make outrageous claims verses the ones who occasionally blog.
+Gray believes the bloggers that will be targeted will be the bloggers who make outrageous claims versus the ones who occasionally blog.
 It depends on the volume of blogs that the person produces.
 If they are everyday bloggers then they need to establish a disclosure policy.

 “They’re just trying to get rid of the people who are making unsubstantiated, completely made up claims just so that they can turn a buck,” stated Gray.

 The debate over what constitutes a paid link has been widely discussed by both Murphy and Gray in regards to Matt Cutts.
 What constitutes a paid link is a bit of a gray area because it seems that certain people are being penalized while others are not.
 Michael Gray discusses this issue on Graywolf saying that if Matt Cutts is going to go after paid links, then he should be fair about it.
-In our conversation he stated how,
+In our conversation, he stated how,

 “People like Robert Scoble and Sarah Lacey.
 They come out and they’re very big advocates of full disclosure, yet I know they all just have gone on several all-expense-paid trips to Israel.
 And yet you know, Google sort of turns a blind eye to them because they’re saying oh, okay, what they’re doing is okay.
 We’ve decided that it’s for public relations and not for links.
 But yet everybody who they went and saw on that trip or who sponsored that trip definitely got links out of that.
 So how does that not constitute a paid link?”